Marwan01/covid-helpline/README.md

 # ![Cover](assets/cover(updated).png)

+# DEPRECATED

-# covid-helpline is being decommissioned and migrated over to a new bot initiative called Project Li.
+covid-helpline is being decommissioned and migrated over to a new bot initiative called Project Li.
 An announcement will be made to our users to facilitate the deprecation of covid-helpline and migration to Li.

 ### Accomplishments